oma3dao/iwps-rfp/iwps-rfp.md

 Rationale:  Users should know the options they have for identity in a Platform.

 #### 8.5.
-IWPS SHOULD require Destination Platforms to track which Originating Platform IDs are tied to which Destination Platform IDs.
+IWPS SHOULD track which Originating Platform IDs are tied to which Destination Platform IDs while conforming to 8.17, 8.18, and section 10 below.

 Rationale:  This ensures IWPS works in a consistent manner from a User perspective.